JAlcocerT/JAlcocerT/content/blog/video-tricks-actioncam.md

 ### 4K/60

-Three files with a total size of 35.5GB and draining battery to 67% (-33%).
+Three files with a total size of 35.5GB and draining battery to 67% (-33%) for 42min and 50s video.

 Recording at 4K/60fps RS+ and standard (no UW, h.265) and **high bitrate**.